How to Make Homemade Gnocchi

-Cool off your boiled potatoes in cold tap water (so you can easily handle them), peel the skin right off, chop them into small pieces and run them through a food mill or a ricer.
-If you don’t have either, you can mash them however you normally mash your potatoes (but don’t add anything to them).
+Cool off your boiled potatoes in cold tap water (so you can easily handle them), and run them through a food mill or a ricer.
+If you don’t have either, you can mash them just like you would for normal mashed potatoes (but don’t add anything to them).

 Step 3: Assemble your dough

 Place 2 cups mashed potatoes in a large bowl (save any remaining mashed potatoes for another use).
 Stir in egg and 1 teaspoon salt.
 Gradually beat in flour until blended.
 The dough will be firm and elastic.